clustervision/trinityX/doc/running_docker_jobs.rst

 Building on the controller
 ``````````````````````````

-A trinityX controller comes pre-installed with docker and docker-registry (assuming that the docker option was selected at install time).
+A TrinityX controller comes pre-installed with docker and docker-registry (assuming that the docker option was selected at install time).
 This makes it possible for an administrator to create a docker image that can subsequently be run on the cluster.

 It is worth repeating here, in other words, that regular users cannot issue docker commands and that it is up to the admins to do so.